arcilli/investsuite-api-docs/docs/concepts/transactions.md

     For costs and charges that are *not* associated with the transaction (eg. monthly fee) see the [Costs and Charges Transaction](#4-costs-and-charges).

-!!! warning "What `movements` to include?"
+!!! question "What `movements` to include?"

     Note that the original `PLACED` movement is included.